idvorkin/idvorkin.github.io/_posts/2015-11-28-essentialism.md

 ### 1) Essence &#x2610;
 * The way of the essentialist
-* If you don't prioritize yourlife someone else will
+* If you don't prioritize your life someone else will
 * 3 Differences
     * I choose to vs I have to
     * Only a few things matter vs it's all important